 - (C) For purposes of this subparagraph, baseline emission rate represents the maximum emissions before the implementation of the control option.
-The baseline emission rate is established using either test results or approved emission factors and historic operating data. - (d) The department shall approve, deny, or modify each RACT proposal. - (e) Upon receipt of notice of the department's approval of the RACT proposal, the facility shall begin implementation of the measures necessary to comply with the approved or modified RACT proposal.
-Implementation of the RACT program must be completed according to the schedule established in the approved RACT proposal and be as expeditious as practicable, but no later than 6 months after department approval of the RACT proposal. - (f) The department shall submit each approved RACT program to the United States Environmental Protection Agency for approval as a revision to the state implementation plan.
+The baseline emission rate is established using either test results or approved emission factors and historic operating data. - (e) The department shall approve, deny, or modify each RACT proposal. - (f) Upon receipt of notice of the department's approval of the RACT proposal, the facility shall begin implementation of the measures necessary to comply with the approved or modified RACT proposal.
+Implementation of the RACT program must be completed according to the schedule established in the approved RACT proposal and be as expeditious as practicable, but no later than 6 months after department approval of the RACT proposal or in an alternative timeframe approved by the department. - (g) The department shall submit each approved RACT program to the United States Environmental Protection Agency for approval as a revision to the state implementation plan.